Calves and the Cold

 Campbell County 4-H is a comprehensive youth development program for youth ages 5-18 years of age.
 4-H programming is age specific and covers a wide variety of curriculum areas.
 The Campbell 4-H program utilizes several different delivery modes to incorporate 4-H programming into the community.4-H offers traditional 4-H clubs such as project clubs and community clubs as well as residential camps, day camps, and in-school clubs.
 Leadership opportunities for teenage youth are offered through the competitive teen counselor program.
 This is a great starting point for exploring other opportunities offered on the state, national, and international level.
-The program is also supported by staff member Cherie Roberts in the role of 4-H Technician.
 Please feel free to contact the Virginia Cooperative Extension- Campbell County Office with any questions related to 4-H programming in Campbell County!

 Campbell County 4-H has several active 4-H clubs in the area.
 4-H clubs are led by trained volunteer leaders that prepare educational activities throughout the year.
 Most clubs have elected youth officers that conduct club meetings with the guidance of volunteer leaders.
 4-H clubs can be a wonderful opportunity to build leadership skills, learn about an area of interest, and make new friends.
 Consider joining a 4-H club today!